 Given that ownership on the blockchain can be verified publicly, and only someone with private keys can initiate any transfer, Non Fungible Tokens present significant potential for revolutionizing the ownership of the artwork and digital assets as a whole.

-ii.
 As a new landscape for intellectual property

 What NFTs have successfully demonstrated is that there are a plethora of assets that can be tokenized.
-A song, piece of art, an image, or creative work can be turned into a tokenized asset, opening doors to new ways of handling intellectual property ownership.
+A song, piece of art, image, or creative work can be turned into a tokenized asset, opening doors to new ways of handling intellectual property ownership.

 Current models of intellectual property rarely benefit the artist.
 In most cases, the centralized organizations that handle the intellectual property’s resale take much of the profit.
 Moreover, once an asset is sold, it is detached from the artist.
-Future value or royalties of the asset do not benefit the artist in any way.
+The future value or royalties of the asset do not benefit the artist in any way.

-NFTs provide artists and innovators the chance to attach a smart contract that enforces a certain percentage of every sale to be sent to the original address.
+NFTs provide artists and innovators with the chance to attach a smart contract that enforces a certain percentage of every sale to be sent to the original address.
 This allows infinite royalty payments with no restrictions within any jurisdiction.
 This not only applies to the artwork but to any intellectual property, from copyrights, patents, and trademarks to trade secrets.

-iii.
 As a new access and ownership token

 NFT can also manage any access rights tied to a special person, property, or a special event.
 Blockchain technology implements public-key cryptography.
 Thus it offers more secure and decentralized verified access-rights management than centrally managed solutions can provide.